Jscholtes128/Azure-ML-Turbofan/python/local/README.md

 This series of projects demonstrates how to quickly leverage Azure Machine Learning Services from an on-premise Python ML development environment.
 The code located under _local_ starts with a local train file and progresses to being able to track you experiment runs, leverage both local and Azure compute, register your model version and finally deploy your model as a RESTful service.

 ### Projects
-- Using Azure Machine Learning Service (AML) Python SDK from [Local Environment](/)
+- Using Azure Machine Learning Service (AML) Python SDK from Local Environment
    - Track local experiments using Azure Machine Learning Workspace
    - Register ML models and deploy to Azure Container Instance
 - Using AML to change [compute targets](compute)
    - Train with both local and cloud compute
 - Azure AI/ML & [MLOps](devops) (Pipelines and Azure DevOps)
-   - Build and deploy an Azure Machine Learning [Pipeline](pipeline) for model traning, model registration and model deployment.
+   - Build and deploy an Azure Machine Learning [Pipeline](pipeline) for model training, model registration and model deployment.
    - Scripts for CD/CD with Azure [DevOps](devops)

 ## [How Azure Machine Learning works: Architecture and concepts](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture)